 Delta Scientific recently announced that a crash test of its new DSC720-1M bollards, created to stop taller trucks such as those found in Europe and the Mideast from tumbling over anti-terrorist crash-proof bollards, stopped a 15,000 pound (66.7 Km) flatbed truck impacting at 50 miles per hour (80 kph) with only a 0.5 meter penetration of the vehicle, creating an M50, P1 ASTM rating.
 The bollards caused severe damage to the engine and drive train.

-“Security professionals that have been concerned that truck bombers using very tall trucks could vault over standard bollards of 35 inches (89 cm) no longer need worry,” emphasizes David Dickinson, Delta Scientific senior vice president.
-“These taller bollards provide the same type of stopping power as their predecessor, the DSC720, which is installed throughout the world.”
+“This is the type of stopping power customers want for ASTM 50 and K12 rated bollards,” emphasises David Dickinson, Delta Scientific senior vice president.
+“Importantly, these taller bollards provide the same type of stopping power as their predecessor, the DSC720, which is installed throughout the world.”

 DSC720 bollards are deployed at U.S. locales, including Federal buildings and Department of Defense installations, as well as at various nations’ embassies and high profile, high-risk facilities, such as Buckingham Palace and the Singapore Parliament, throughout the world.